geekylink/geekylink/README.md

 🛠️ I'm a polyglot programmer, proficient in multiple languages and paradigms having worked at both major corporations and small startups.

-🌏  Well-versed with and shaped by different work cultures and habits from studying, teaching, and developing abroad.
+🌏  Well-versed with and shaped by different work cultures and habits from studying, teaching, and developing abroad and working with developers around the world.

 🔭 I always enjoy enriching myself with a variety of topics outside IT, as I believe it helps me broaden my skills and understanding.
 One of my major non-software projects is an aquaponics system I developed that can grow several hundred fish and provide me enough fresh greens to have have fresh lettuce every day even in the middle of the cold northern winters.